magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/entity-views.md

  - **TenantId** - represents a link to the owner of the view;
  - **CustomerId** - represents a link to the customer that has access to the view;
  - **EntityId** - represents a link to the target device or asset;
- - **Name and type** - regular ThingsBoard entity fields that are used for display and search purposes;
+ - **Name and type** - regular IoT Hub entity fields that are used for display and search purposes;
  - **Start and end time** - represents the time interval that is used to limit access to target device telemetry.
 Customer will not be able to see entity telemetry that is outside the specified interval;
  - **Time series keys** - list of time series data keys that are accessible to the viewer;
  - **Attribute keys** - list of attribute names that are accessible to the viewer;